 Lawyers can make a profit and save money by tracking numbers.
 It is more than just entering data into accounting software.
 Measuring certain things in your practice can determine if things are growing, and key performance indicators (KPIs) can show which areas of the law practice may need work.
 Below, you will find out How a Bookkeeper Can Help A Law Firm’s Profit Margin.

 The Health of a Law Practice – 3 Important Items

 In the health of law practice, it is important to have a great system and software in place when tracking the following 3 items.
 Lawyers are busy and don’t have the time to make sense of the results and need to spend their time practicing law, not calculating numbers and drawing assumptions based on data.
 Consider outsourcing all unrelated law tasks or to avoid seeing a large decrease in profits.

-1. Referral Sources: First, track where new clients originated from.
-Looking at how they found the law office: Facebook ad, on a billboard, by a referral?
+1. Referral Sources: First, you will need to track where new clients originated from.
+Looking at how they found the law office, for example, is it via a Facebook ad, a billboard, a referral?
 Finding out each source, the lawyer can improve and focus its advertising with ease, eliminating those tools that aren’t working.

 2. Profitability: Second, the profitability of each situation.
 Good lawyers know how much they are charging but also how much profit they will make.
 After expenses are paid, what is left over will be the profit.
 You will want to have some sort of tracking system for this.